Agencies Responsible for regulating drones in the Republic of Malta

 - Flight requests should be submitted online at tmcad.idronect.com, specifying the flight parameters, including date, time, location, drone, etc. This system lets you see the weather forecast, restricted flight zones, integrate NOTAMs, etc.

 - Flights that are low risk and comply with certain pre-defined parameters are authorized automatically, so the Authorisation Form can be downloaded and/or printed immediately.

-- Such flights do not exceed the maximum altitude of 60m, do not infringe any no-fly zones indicated on the map, and are not carried out before half an hour before sunrise and after half an hour after sunset.
+- Such flights do not exceed the maximum altitude of 60m, do not infringe on any no-fly zones indicated on the map, and are not carried out half an hour before sunrise and after half an hour after sunset.